 - Sliced baguette

 - Set your cheeses out three hours before serving.

 - In a skillet toast walnuts over medium heat for a couple minutes.
 Sprinkle half the sugar over the walnuts and stir until sugar dissolves.
-Sprinkle salt and sugar over sugared nuts and stir to combine.
+Sprinkle salt, pepper and remaining sugar over sugared nuts and stir to combine.
 Turn on your fan as the pepper will smoke.
-Sprinkle over remaining sugar and stir until sugar crystals dissolve and caramelize.
-Spread glazed walnut halves on a sheet of tinfoil, separating each nut so they don't clump together.
+Stir until sugar crystals dissolve and caramelize.
+Spread glazed walnut halves on a sheet of tinfoil, separating each nut so they don’t clump together.
 Let cool.
 You can make these nuts up to a week ahead of time.

 - Arrange the three cheeses on a platter with small bowls of honey and fig preserves.
 Spread nuts, fruit slices and dried cherries in between cheeses.
 Serve with baguette slices.